ibuetler/p3s-twitter/Tutorial.md

         })
 ```

 This dictionary can then be easily converted to a JSON file using the JSON library.
 The file can be created again with the "with" keyword and inside the json.dump function is called.
 This function takes a dictionary and an output file as parameters.
-This dictionary is then written to the file in Json format.
+This dictionary is then written to the file in JSON format.
 Here is an illustration:

 ```python
   with open('tweets.json', 'w') as output: